 Aside from just building better tests, it helps deliver load testing knowledge and awareness throughout your organization.
 This way, when a new project is started, it won’t just be the QA, devs, and site reliability engineers considering load and performance testing.

 Like any practice in development, it depends on your position.
 Let’s take a look at some specific roles and see how each one can go about increasing knowledge of load testing to ensure it is used in future projects.

 This is the easy one.
 If you’re in charge of the project, you should implement Gatling into your CI/CD process as early as feasible.
 When the project is completed, show your success to other departments and others will follow.

 Another easy choice.
 Site reliability engineers are the backbone of performance testing and generally get to use their choice of tools.
 Can you guess which tool we recommend?
 (Gatling of course).
 Collaborate with other engineers and developers, teach them your knowledge and you’ll soon find load testing usage increasing.

 If you’re a developer and are a Gatling user, the best way to spread the knowledge of the solution is to make your previous work accessible.
-Give other developers access to your testing repository so they can see your code and how you’re able to build strong crash proof applications.
+Give other developers access to your testing repository to see your code and how you can build strong crash-proof applications.
 By allowing others to see what you’ve done, soon they’ll be able to do it themselves.

-By following these practices, organizations can effectively spread load testing throughout their organization .
-This will help ensure that their websites and applications are able to handle the traffic and workloads that they will encounter in the real world, and it will help prevent performance issues that could impact the user experience.
-Increasing communication and cross functionality between teams combined with sharing knowledge is how great products and standard practices are built.
+By following these practices, organizations can effectively spread load testing throughout their organization using Gatling as their load testing tool.
+This will help ensure that their websites and applications can handle the traffic and workloads they will encounter in the real world, and it will help prevent performance issues that could impact the user experience.
+Increasing communication and cross-functionality between teams and sharing knowledge is how great products and standard practices are built.